-The first verses we look at from the Bible says that Christians must give reasonable answers to those who ask, whereas the second says that preaching must be active and continuous, presumably whether or not people have asked for it!:
+The first verses we look at from the Bible says that Christians must give reasonable answers to those who ask, whereas some other verses say that preaching must be active and continuous - presumably whether or not people have asked for it.

 “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behaviour in Christ may be ashamed of their slander.”